All Episodes

 White House questioned French magazine judgment in 2012.

-So that it's actually already begun.
+So it's actually already begun.

-Drive by media is setting the stage for people to be led to believe the magazine had this coming.
+Drive-by media is setting the stage for people to be led to believe the magazine had this coming.

 They did it.

-I promise there's two stories here.
+There's two stories here.

-This is you know, because of our children's book series, Rush Revere and the Brave Pilgrims, the fact that a time capsule that was planted, if you will, by Paul Revere and Samuel Adams was opened yesterday in Boston.
+This is, you know, because of our children's book series, Rush Revere and the Brave Pilgrims, the fact that a time capsule that was planted, if you will, by Paul Revere and Samuel Adams was opened yesterday in Boston.

-Folks, this is uncanny news to us.
+Folks, This is uncanny news to us.

-Uh Paul Revere and Samuel Adams left a time capsule.
+Paul Revere and Samuel Adams left a time capsule.

 It was found and it was opened yesterday.